-Mary’s passion for understanding people, cultures and community led her toward more volunteering and charity work.
-She joined the Board because it was a group that believed what she does – hope changes everything.
+Mary’s reality into the world of cancer came about in 2005 when her younger sister, Kathi, lost her 7-year battle to breast cancer.
+In 2007, with three other friends, she walked her first Susan G. Koman 3Day.
+She knew she had to do something to bring awareness to the awful disease that took her sister’s life.
+Her passion for understanding people, cultures and community led her toward more volunteering and charity work.
+She joined the Board because it was a group that believed what she does – hope changes everything!
 Mary’s awareness that cancer surrounds us, whether through family, friends or acquaintances, is the driving force of her time commitment and volunteerism with Valley Girls and Guys.
-She feels good knowing that every day our focus is to help find a cure to all cancers.
+She feels good knowing that every day our focus is to help find a cure to ALL cancers.
 Mary combines that service with a love of golf, snow skiing, traveling and that of her husband and two children.

 Laura Richardson is a Maple Valley native who has spent the last 11 years developing, planning, and implementing budgets and contracts for the electric company she founded.
 She has a degree in Economics and Business Administration and is the mastermind behind helping to manage our sponsor, donor and community outreach efforts.
 Having lost her grandmother to breast cancer is what set Laura on her journey to fight this disease, being involved in a nonprofit that benefits others and makes such a difference in her hometown community is what drew her to Valley Girls & Guys .
 Laura’s husband and children have always volunteered alongside of her and she is thankful that finding a cure for all cancers is a family venture!